Yandex Cloud

 gRPC API

-1. In the management console, go to the folder page and select Managed Service for ClickHouse.
+1. In the management console, select the folder the cluster is in.

-If you do not have the Yandex Cloud (CLI) command line interface yet, install and initialize it.
+If you do not have the Yandex Cloud CLI installed yet, install and initialize it.

-The folder specified when creating the CLI profile is used by default.
+By default, the CLI uses the folder specified when creating the profile.
 To change the default folder, use the yc config set folder-id <folder_ID> command.
-You can specify a different folder using the --folder-name or --folder-id parameter.
+You can also set a different folder for any specific command using the --folder-name or --folder-id parameter.

-To disable a model, run the command:
+To remove a model, run this command:

 yc managed-clickhouse ml-model delete <model_name> \